EOSIO/eos-vm/README.md

 With WebAssembly (Wasm) becoming ever more ubiquitous, there is a greater need for a succinct implementation of a Wasm backend.
 We implemented __EOS VM__ because all existing backends we evaluated fell short in meeting our needs for a Wasm backend best suited for use in a public blockchain environment.

-## Secure by Design
-WebAssembly was designed to run untrusted code in a browser environment where the worst that can happen is a hung browser.
-Existing libraries such as WABT, WAVM, and Binaryen were designed with assumptions which can lead to unbounded memory allocation, extremely long load times, and stack overflows from recursive descent parsing or execution.

 ## Deterministic Execution
 Given that all programs on the blockchain must be deterministic, floating point operations are of particular interest to us.
 Because of the non-deterministic nature of rounding modes, NaNs and denormals, special care has to be made to ensure a deterministic environment on all supported platforms.
 This comes in the form of "softfloat", a software implementation of IEEE-754 float point arithmetic, which is constrained further to ensure determinism.
 If this determinism is not required, hardware based floating point operations are still available through a compile time define.